top of page

 Kamonyi Sewing Project

-Wales to meet a congregation from St David's Methodist
+to meet a congregation from St David's Methodist Church at

-worked with The Goboka Rwanda Trust, having visited
+with The Goboka Rwanda Trust, having visited Rwanda some

-Rwanda some years ago as part of a small group from
+years ago as part of a small group from The Queen's

 James took up his new appointment in Wales in 2024 and